-Depending on the level of inflammation, the dose can range from using the eye drops every hour to using them just once a day.
+Depending on the level of inflammation in your eye, the dose can range from using the eye drops every hour to using them just once a day.
 As the inflammation gets better, the dose will be reduced slowly by your ophthalmologist.
-It’s important to not stop using your eye drops until your ophthalmologist advises you that it is safe to do so, even if your symptoms disappear, as stopping your treatment too soon can cause the inflammation to return.
+It’s important not to stop using your eye drops until your ophthalmologist tells you that it is safe to do so, even if your symptoms disappear, as stopping your treatment too soon can cause the inflammation to return.

-Cycloplegic or mydriatic eye drops are given for anterior uveitis in addition to steroid medication, but this is not always the case.
+Cycloplegic or mydriatic eye drops may be given for anterior uveitis in addition to steroid medication, but this is not always the case.

-These drops relieve the pain by paralysing the muscles of your iris and ciliary body as it is the movement of these inflamed muscles that cause the pain.
+Cycloplegic drops relieve your eye pain by paralysing the muscles of your iris and ciliary body as it is the movement of these inflamed muscles that cause the pain.

-An episode of acute anterior uveitis which has been treated promptly doesn’t usually cause any long term changes to your sight.
-This is because it responds quickly to treatment so only a short course of eye drops is needed and most people recover within a few weeks.
+An episode of acute anterior uveitis which has been treated promptly doesn’t usually cause any long-term changes to your sight.
+This is because it responds quickly to treatment initially so only a short course of eye drops is needed, and most people recover within a few weeks.

 Some people will only ever have a single episode of anterior uveitis.
 However, it can recur or become chronic in which case it may cause more problems over time.

-Intermediate uveitis can cause floaters (shapes, dots and wispy lines that move across your vision).
+Intermediate uveitis can cause dense floaters (black dots, shapes and wispy lines that move across your vision).
 It usually affects both of your eyes.
 Your vision may gradually feel more blurry and occasionally you may be sensitive to light.
 Some people with intermediate uveitis may also get anterior uveitis.

 Posterior uveitis causes blurry, distorted vision or patchiness or gaps in your vision.
 It can also cause problems with colour vision and/or seeing in the dark at night (nyctalopia).